UST-MICO/grapheditor/docs/grapheditor.rst

 If the text overlaps it gets pushed in the direction towards the center of the edge.
 The :js:attr:`padding <TextComponent.padding>` is used as a buffer zone around the text.

+.. hint:: The position of the text component can be controlled with the attributes defined in :js:class:`PathPositionRotationAndScale` and :js:class:`RotationData`.

 Customising where edges attach to nodes
 """""""""""""""""""""""""""""""""""""""

 :js:class:`Edges <Edge>` will snap to the nearest :js:class:`LinkHandle`.
 :js:class:`Link handles <LinkHandle>` are :ref:`calculated per node template <static-templates:link handles>`.
 To customize the position where the edge attaches to nodes set the :js:attr:`calculateLinkHandlesForEdge <GraphEditor.calculateLinkHandlesForEdge>` callback.

+..seealso:: Documentation for :ref:`dynamic node templates <dynamic-templates:dynamic node templates>`.

 Example Styling Usage